Arrast-Larrebieu

 Arrast-Larrebieu ([aʁast laʁbjø]; Ürrustoi-Larrebille) is a commune in the Pyrénées-Atlantiques department in the Nouvelle-Aquitaine region of south-western France.

-The inhabitants of the commune are known as Urrustoitars.

 Geography

 Arrast-Larrebieu is located in the former province of Soule some 12 km east by south-east of Saint-Palais and 10 km north by north-east of Mauléon-Licharre.
 Access to the commune is by the D243 road which branches off the D11 west of the commune and north of Espès-Undurein and passes through the village before continuing north-east to join the D115.
 The D135 from the D11 in the west to Moncayolle-Larrory-Mendibieu in the south-east passes through the south of the commune and the hamlet of Larrebieu.
 The commune is mainly farmland with many forests scattered throughout the commune.

 The Laxubie rises in the south of the commune and flows north past the village gathering many tributaries and joins the Apaure north of the commune.
 Several small streams rise in the west of the commune and flow west to join the Saison.